FailAcademy/learning/wdp-vancouver/_lessons/week-05/01-intro-to-es2105.md

 - Replace all instances of `var` with `let` or `const` where appropriate
 - Use a template literal to replace any string concatenation
 - Remove the `<script>` element from your project's `index.html` file that loads jQuery, install jQuery from npm as a project dependency (but **not** a development dependency this time!), and `import` jQuery in your main project JS file instead

+#### Challenge yourself:

-- Refactor out your API call into a separate function and use `import` and `export` to load this function from another file
+- Refactor out your API call into a separate function and use `import` and `export` to load this function from another file.
+**Babel** alone does not compile modules into a format that your browser will recognise.
+Look at tomorrow's lesson for clues.

 ---